agittins/bermuda/README.md

 You can start by using the service `bermuda.dump_devices` to examine the internal state.

+### Using `bermuda.dump_devices` service

+Just calling the service `bermuda.dump_devices` will give you a full dump of the internal data structures that bermuda uses to track and calculate its state.
+This can be helpful for working out what's going on and troubleshooting, or to use if you have a very custom need that you can solve with template sensors etc.

+If called with no paramaters, the service will return all data.
+Paramaters are available which let you limit or reformat the resulting data to make it easier to work with.
+In particular the `addresses` paramater is helpful to only return data relevant for one or more MAC addresses.
+See the information on paramaters in the `Services` page in home assistant, under `Developer Tools`.

 ## Prior Art

 The `bluetooth_tracker` and `ble_tracker` integrations are only built to give a "home/not home"